des86532/task-master/README.md

 ### Backend

-- Deployed on Railway
+- Deployed on Render
-- PostgreSQL database
+- PostgreSQL database on Supabase
 - Automatic scaling and monitoring

 ## Testing